Staying Safe and Warm During A Winter Bike Commute

 Outfit Your Bag, Helmet, and Bike With Reflective Tape

 Head to your local bike shop for one side sticky, one side reflective tape that can be attached to your bag, bike, helmet, jacket, cycling shoes, and wherever else you can think of.
 Every bit of visibility helps.

 We realize that no matter how many precautions you take, you are still prone to serious injury every time you throw a leg over your saddle.
 Drivers can be impatient, aggressive, and of course all too consumed with cell phones.
 In fact, Automotive Fleet found that 40% of all motor vehicle collisions involved cell phones.
 Furthermore, according to the National Highway Traffic Safety Administration, driving and texting is six times more dangerous than driving drunk.
-If you have been injured by a careless, reckless driver while riding your bike, give one of our New York cycling accident attorneys at Napoli Shkolnik PLLC a call for legal advice at 212-397-1000.
+If you have been injured by a careless, reckless driver while riding your bike, give one of our New York cycling accident attorneys at Napoli Shkolnik PLLC a call for free legal advice.